-The difference between benefit and cost shows the net benefits of major regulations from 1992 though September 2006.
+The difference between cost and benefits shows the net benefits of major regulations from 1992 though September 2006.
 We were unable to go back beyond 1992 because of a lack of comparable data on benefits.
-Figure 2-2 also shows that in no year were costs significantly greater than benefits, even though benefits are likely understated relative to the costs since agencies estimate costs but not benefits for some of the rules reviewed by OMB over this time period.
-54
+Figure 2-2 also shows that in no year were costs significantly greater than benefits, even though benefits are likely understated relative to the costs since agencies estimate costs but not benefits for some of the rules reviewed by OMB over this time period.52 Figure 2-2 also shows that over its first 6 years, this Administration issued regulations with average annual net benefits 262 percent greater than the average annual net benefits produced by the regulations issued during the previous eight years.53

-We wish to emphasize that (1) these are ex ante estimates, (2) as discussed elsewhere in this Report (see Appendix A) as well as previous Reports, the aggregate estimates of benefits and costs derived from different agency's estimates and over different time periods are subject to methodological inconsistencies and differing assumptions, and (3) the groundwork for the regulations issued by one administration are often begun in a previous administration.55
+However, we wish to emphasize that (1) these are ex ante estimates, (2) as discussed elsewhere in this Report (see Appendix A) as well as previous Reports, the aggregate estimates of costs and benefits derived from different agency's estimates and over different time periods are subject to methodological inconsistencies and differing assumptions, and (3) the groundwork for the regulations issued by one administration are often begun in a previous administration.54

-54In 1993 and 1995, costs exceeded benefits by about \$400 million in each year.
+52In 1993 and 1995, costs exceeded benefits by about \$400 million in each year.